How State Bank of India Shapes Financial Landscape?

 - Precious Metal Transactions: Deals in gold and silver.

-- Public Provident Fund: Facilitates opening of accounts.
+- Public Provident Fund: Facilitates account openings.

 Conclusion: